White Bus Conjunctions

 • So: Indicates a consequence or result.
 "It was raining, so we stayed inside."

 Important Note: When joining independent clauses (clauses that could stand alone as sentences) with a coordinating conjunction, use a comma before the conjunction.
 This is called the comma rule.
 "I went to the park, and I saw a squirrel."
-However, if the clauses are short and closely related, the comma can sometimes be omitted.
+On the flip side, if the clauses are short and closely related, the comma can sometimes be omitted.
 "She smiled and waved."

 Subordinating Conjunctions: Showing Dependency